kevinbluer/awesome-js/README.md

 ### Resources

-Below are a list of JavaScript resources, (very) loosely grouped by category and sub-category.
+Below are a list of JavaScript (and a few HTML and CSS thrown in for good measure) resources, *very* loosely grouped by category and sub-category.

 The the markdown used to render this page is maintained [here](https://github.com/hongkongjs/resources).
 Feel free to submit pull-requests with any updates or additions (we'll be updating the version of the page here every couple of weeks).